createWebhook

 "use workflow";

-const webhook = createWebhook();
+using webhook = createWebhook();

-console.log('Send requests to:', webhook.url);
+console.log("Send requests to:", webhook.url);

 const request = await webhook;

-console.log('Method:', request.method);
+console.log("Method:", request.method);

-console.log('Headers:', Object.fromEntries(request.headers));
+console.log("Headers:", Object.fromEntries(request.headers));

 const body = await request.text();

-console.log('Body:', body);
+console.log("Body:", body);

 }